bcb-sut/CANCERSIGN/README.md

 5.3: Cluster samples based on contribution of 3-mer signatures
 -------------------------
-In this analysis, it is assumed that the 3-mer mutational signatures for the samples are already inferred in a previous run of CANCERSIGN or the analysis for inferring the signatures are enabled in the current configurations.
+In this analysis, it is assumed that the 3-mer mutational signatures for the samples are already inferred in a previous run of CANCERSIGN.
 To enable this analysis, write the following line in the configuration file:
 ```
 cluster_samples_based_on_3mer_signatures = yes
 ```